 Between 1878 and 1880, Edison and this team rigorously tested more than 3,000 designs.
 He hired many engineers who tested over 6,000 plants to find the perfect carbon that would burn the longest.

 The team finally settled for a carbonized bamboo filament.
-It could last over 1,200 hours and was reliable enough to be manufactured on a commercial scale.
-In 1880, Edison Electric Light Company started marketing its new product and this was the beginning of commercially manufactured light bulbs.
+It could last over 1,200 hours, and was reliable enough to be manufactured on a commercial scale.
+In 1880, Edison Electric Light Company started marketing its new product, and this was the beginning of commercially produced light bulbs.

 An original Edison light bulb from 1879 | Wikimedia Commons